 - Unwatched Videos

-Filter / Sort
+Type / Filter / Sort

 The button allows you to quickly change to your preferred view for a library.
-You can enjoy the beautiful "poster-centric" grid view; a simple yet, clean list view; or access content based on the folder hierarchy of your media.
+You can enjoy the beautiful “poster-centric” grid view, a simple yet clean list view, or access content based on the folder hierarchy of your media.

-Below, you can see examples of the Grid, List, and Folder views.
+From left to right, a preview of the Grid, List, and Folder views.

 Playlists / Channels